 Before you can begin looking into your business’s profit, you need to understand and know how to calculate cost of goods sold (COGS).
 So, where do you begin?
 Start here by learning all about COGS, including how to determine cost of goods sold and what you can use it for.

 What is cost of goods sold?

-The cost of goods sold (COGS), also referred to as the cost of sales or cost of services, is how much it costs to produce your products or services.
+Your cost of goods sold, also known as cost of sales or cost of services, is how much it costs to produce your business’s products or services.
 COGS include the following costs:

 Cost of goods sold formula

 Calculating COGS is pretty straightforward.
 To find cost of goods sold, use the COGS formula:

 COGS = Beginning Inventory + Purchases During the Period – Ending Inventory

 Not sure where to get the above information to plug into the formula?
 No worries—here’s a breakdown of everything you need: